-DISTRIBUTIONS - IN-SERVICE 6
+DISTRIBUTIONS - IN-SERVICE 7

 Can I take a distribution of my account balance if I am still working when I reach normal retirement age?
-6

 Can I take a distribution of my account balance when I reach age 59.5?

 Can I take a distribution of my account balance while still working at any time?
-6

 Can I take a distribution of my Elective Deferrals while still working if I am called to active duty?

 Can I take a distribution of my account balance while still working if I incur a hardship?
-6

 Are there requirements I must meet to take a hardship distribution?

+Can I take a distribution while working for a qualified birth or adoption?
+8

 Are there any further limitations or conditions for when I can take a distribution from the Plan while still

 employed?
+9

 What form can my in-service distribution be taken in?
-7

-LOANS 7
+LOANS

 Am I eligible to take a loan from the Plan?

 How many loans can I have outstanding at any one time?
+9

 Is there a minimum amount that I must take out as a loan?

 Is there a maximum amount that I can take out as a loan?

-Is all of my account balance used when determining the amount of my vesting account balance purposes?

 How long do I have to re-pay my loan?

-How often do I have to make loan payments?
+How often do I have to make loan payments? .
+10

 Do I have to make my loan payments through payroll deduction?

 If I have a spouse, do they need to consent to the loan?

 Can I refinance my loan?

-What happens to my loan if I terminate from service with the Employer?
+What happens to my loan if I terminate from service with the Company?

-Are there any fees associated with taking a loan?
+Are there any fees associated with taking a loan? .
+10

-Are there any additional limitations or other provisions that apply to taking a loan?

 INVESTMENTS

 Can I direct how my account balances will be invested?

 How often can I change my investment election?

-What type of accounts will my account balance be invested in?
+What type of accounts can my account balance be invested in? .
+11

 How will my account balances be invested if I do not make an investment election?

-Does the Plan Administrator intend that the Plan will meet the requirements to be a 404(c) plan?
+How will my account balances be invested if I do not make an investment election?

-How often does the Plan Administrator determine how much my benefit in the Plan is worth?
-9
+How often does the Plan Administrator determine now much my benefit in the Plan is worth? .
+11

-MISCELLANEOUS 9
+MISCELLANEOUS .
+11

-Domestic Relations Orders
+Domestic Relations Orders .
+11

+Amendment and Termination .
+11

 Insurance

 Administrator Discretion

 Plan is Not a Contract of Employment

 Waiver

-Errors
+Errors .
+12

-Fees

-ADMINISTRATIVE INFORMATION 10
+ADMINISTRATIVE INFORMATION .
+12

 Plan Sponsor

-Pian Administrator
+Plan Administrator

+Plan Assets

 Agent for Legal Service

 Plan Number

+Plan and Fiscal Year

 Claims Procedure

-Your Rights Under ERISA
+Your Rights Under ERISA .

-TUUL NIGHUS UHUUL ENISA 12

-$\mathbb{D}$ EFINITIONS .
-13

-Account .
-13

-Beneficiary .
-13

-Compensation .
-13

-Disability .
 14

+DEFINITIONS 15

+Account 15

+Beneficiary 15

+Compensation 15

+Disability 16

-Elective Deferrals
+Elective Deferrals 16

-Highly Compensated Employee .
-14
+Highly Compensated Employee 16

-Mandatory Pre-Tax Contributions .
-14
+Mandatory Pre-Tax Contributions 16

-Matching Contributions .
-14
+Matching Contributions 17

-Normal Retirement Age .
-14
+Normal Retirement Age 17

-Plan Year .
-14
+Plan Year

-Qualified Joint and Survivor Annuity .
-14
+Qualified Joint and Survivor Annuity 17

-Qualified Pre-Retirement Survivor Annuity .
-14
+Qualified Pre-Retirement Survivor Annuity 17

-Rollover Contribution .
-14
+Rollover Contributions 17

-Termination from Employment .
-15
+Termination from Employment 17

-Transfer Contribution .
-15
+Transfer Contributions 18

-Voluntary After-Tax Contributions .
-15
+Voluntary After-Tax Contributions 18

-Year of Eligibility Service .
-15
+Year of Eligibility Service 18

-V ENDOR APPENDIX 15
+VENDOR APPENDIX 18

-• Approved Vendors
+Approved Vendors

-••

-C USTOM LANGUAGE APPENDIX
+CUSTOM LANGUAGE APPENDIX 18

-Custom Language .
-15
+Custom Language 18